grip-on-software/monetdb-import/Database_structure.md

         provided for all sprints.

--   **project**: The projects that were collected.
+-   **project**: The projects that were collected and additional metadata.
 The name is the JIRA key, the project ID is unrelated to internal JIRA IDs.
     -   **project_id** - INT - primary key: Sequence number of the
         project when it is inserted into the database.
     -   **name** - VARCHAR(100): JIRA key prefix abbreviation.
+    -   **main_project** - VARCHAR(100): JIRA key of the main project in
+        case that this project is a subproject of another.
+If this project is a main project or we have no information about project relations, then this is NULL.
+    -   **github_team** - VARCHAR(100): GitHub public identifier of a
+        team within an organization that maintains the GitHub repositories of the project.
+If no such GitHub team is known to exist, then this is NULL.
+    -   **gitlab_group** - VARCHAR(100): GitLab public identifier of the
+        main group in which the GitLab repositories of the project are stored.
+This is determined by the sources and credentials available for the GitLab instance.
+This is NULL if there are no GitLab sources or if the information is not available.
+    -   **quality_name** - VARCHAR(100): Public identifier of the
+        project in the quality reporting dashboard, used by the project definition and history as storage location.
+This is NULL if the information is not available.
+    -   **quality_display_name** - VARCHAR(100): Human-readable name of
+        the project as shown in the quality reporting dashboard.
+This is NULL if the information is not available.
+    -   **is_support_team** - BOOLEAN: Whether the project is maintained
+        by a support team.
+This is NULL if the information is not available.

 -   **comment**: Individual comment that was added to a JIRA issue.